M64GitHub/zigreSID/README.md

 <br>

-## 🎼 About the **ReSidDmpPlayer**
+## 🎼 About the **DumpPlayer**
 #### Realtime Audio Buffer Generation via Callback
-**`ReSidDmpPlayer`**  is the primary method for playing back complete SID tunes or sound effects.
+**`DumpPlayer`**  is the primary method for playing back complete SID tunes or sound effects.
 It provides a simple way to handle SID sound playback (see demo code below).
 Internally, it manages audio buffer generation and SID register updates, continuously reading and processing register values from a dump file in steps triggered by the audio-callback.

 <br>